agda/agda-stdlib/README.md

 in glorious clickable HTML.

-- Finally, you can get an overview of the entire library by looking at the [module index](https://agda.github.io/agda-stdlib/), which lists all modules in the library except the deprecated ones.
+- Finally, you can get an overview of the entire library by looking at the [index](https://agda.github.io/agda-stdlib/), which lists all modules in the library except the deprecated ones.

 ## Installation instructions